-Now that mobile computing is shrinking down to thin-and-light designs and convertible form factors, the smartphone isn’t quite the major focal point in our Facebook trolling and email reading.
-And while you can still hop on the internet outside the home using your phone as a hotspot, the setup process is annoying.
-All we want is to open our laptops and just surf with no manual connections required.
+Ever wish your laptop acted — well, more like your phone, especially when it comes to data connections?While you can still hop on the internet outside the home using your phone as a hotspot, the setup process is annoying.
 This is where our list of the best laptops with LTE comes into play.

 Surface Pro X